synkathairo/synkathairo/README.md

 🌱 I'm looking forward to learning more about programming, including application programming, web development, and scientific programming, particularly involving data analytics and bioinformatics.

+👀 Interested also in information theory, stochastic modeling, machine learning, and dynamic systems.